bevacqua/css/README.md

 - Settle for a few _(2-3)_ breakpoints and use those only
 - Don't wrap entire stylesheets in media queries
 - Instead, modularize media queries wherever possible, keep them relevant to the components
 - Approach your styles in a [Mobile First][5] manner.
-Generally you add more things as you get more real state. **Mobile First** logically follows
+Generally you add more things as you get more real estate. **Mobile First** logically follows

 ##### Good